SamSamhuns/manp/README.md

 ## Installation

 1. Clone the repository.
 2. Use the following command to compile with `Makefile` to create the `manp` executable.

 ```bash
 $ make all
 ```

-3. Add `manp` to your
+3. Add `manp` to your current PATH variable.

 ## Usage

 ## Contributions

 ## Acknowledgements

 -   Python Software Foundation <https://www.python.org/psf/>